-The leftmost button lets you select the upper or lower row of Style banks.
+The leftmost button lets you select the upper or lower row of Style banks, or the DIRECT HD Style banks (only if the hard disk is installed).
 Press it repeatedly to select one of the rows.
 (After both LEDs have turned on, press the button again to turn them off).